BikeTerra/native-spec/README.md

 ### readValue(deviceId, serviceUuid, characteristicUuid)

 Read and return the value from a characteristic.
+We currently only use this to grab battery percentages.